Man charged after wearing shirt appearing to refer to Hillsborough disaster

 The Metropolitan Police Events Twitter account retweeted a picture on Saturday of a man wearing a Manchester United shirt that had the number 97 on the back and the words “Not Enough”.

-Wembley was hosting the FA Cup Final, where Manchester City beat local rivals Manchester United.
+Wembley was hosting the FA Cup final, where Manchester City beat local rivals Manchester United 2-1.

 The Met said White was arrested “after being seen wearing a shirt which appeared to refer in offensive terms to those who died in the Hillsborough tragedy”.